go-rod/go-rod.github.io/get-started/README.md

 The `rod.New` creates a browser object, the `MustConnect` launches and connects to a browser.
 The `MustPage` creates a page object, it's like a page tab in the browser.
-The `MustWaitStable` waits until the page rarely change.
+The `MustWaitStable` waits until the page rarely changes.
 The `MustScreenshot` takes a screenshot of the page.

 Create a module: